Gallifrey12598/ubuntu-24.04-setup/vmware/Windows11_VM_Setup.md

 ---

 ## 4. Adjust Hardware Settings
-Before finishing, you can customize the hardware:
+Before finishing, customize the hardware as follows:

 ```
 Memory: 8192 MB (8 GB)
 Processors: 1 processor, 4 cores
+Network Adapter: Ensure this option is NOT set to "Connect at power on" or "Connected"
 ```

+> The VM should not have access to the internet until after the initial setup has been completed.

 Click **Finish** to create the virtual machine.